 Yokote Kamakura Snow Festival

-As well as being a popular city near Toyko, kamakura means a hollow carved out from snow, which is exactly what you’ll find, in a more decorative sense at this winter wonderland festival in northern Japan.
-With a history dating back over 450 years, this festival features dozens of igloo-like snow structures throughout the city, each containing a snowy altar allowing people to pray to the water deity.
+Kamakura, in addition to being a popular day trip from Toyko, means something like “snow hut” in Japanese — and that’s exactly what you’ll find at this winter wonderland festival in northern Japan.
+With a history dating back over 450 years, the Yokote Kamakura Snow Festival features dozens of snow structures throughout the city, each containing a snowy altar for people to pray to the water deity.

 The main spots are at the Kamakurakan Hall, which is open specially for the festival and is found just past the Janosaki Bridge.
-The river also has a stream of glowing miniature kamakura and the local elementary school has a great display too.
-Locals will be grilling rice cakes on charcoal grills and serving up warming amazake (a low-alcohol traditional drink) to keep everyone in high spirits.
-There will also be some creative snow sculptures and traditional food stalls so close to the Kamakurakan Hall so that’s a great place to start your tour!
+The river also has a stream of glowing miniature kamakura and the local elementary school has a great display, too.
+Locals will be grilling rice cakes on charcoal grills and serving up warming amazake (a traditional non-alcoholic drink made from rice) to keep everyone toasty.
+There will also be some creative snow sculptures and traditional food stalls around the Kamakurakan Hall, so that’s a great place to start your tour!